 Funded projects from CFDHRE involve the evaluation of applications by a group of selected reviewers with a strong track record of research, grant proposal development, and peer review experience.

-If you have questions or need help with this application process, email us at email@example.com.
+If you have questions about the program or application process, email us at firstname.lastname@example.org.